Why I’m All In on Micro Dramas, Vertical Video, and Mobile-First Stories

 Micro dramas demand precision.
 You don’t have the luxury of long, indulgent arcs or slow-burn exposition.
 Every second carries weight.
 Every line must earn its place.
 It’s not about shrinking a traditional story; it’s about reimagining it.
 You’re crafting moments.
 Sharp, immediate, and often addictive.

-Having the chance to write a 50-episode micro drama was both an adventure and a revelation.
+Having written the Indo-Nigerian microdrama 'Imported Bahu', soon to be released on Lebara Play, I can say that getting the opportunity to write a 50-episode microdrama was both an adventure and a revelation.

 On paper, “micro” might suggest something small.
 In practice, it’s anything but.
 Sustaining engagement across 50 episodes means constantly reinventing tension, finding new hooks, and leaving the audience wanting just a little bit more, every single time.